 When you’re doing social networking the right way for your website it can bring huge amounts of traffic.
 Social is all about the visuals so if you want to make your content work well you need to use all the right visual cues.

-You need to make recommendations to social networks, so that they’ll know what you’d prefer to show.
+On the other hand, it’s you who should decide.
+It’s you who needs to make recommendations to social networks, so that they’ll know what you’d prefer to show.
 And to do this, you’ll need to use a language social networks understand.